 1. Staff Must be Trained to Deal with All Patients

 Staff working in eye clinics are sure to be busy on a daily basis.
-They may become frustrated, tired and short of temper — but this should never interfere with their ability to provide patients with professional, compassionate care.
+They may become frustrated, tired, and short of temper — but this should never interfere with their ability to provide patients with professional, compassionate care.

-All members of staff should undergo effective training that equips them with the skills to do that.
+Therefore, all members of staff should undergo effective training that equips them with the skills to do that.
 Patients may be challenging to deal with at times, especially if they’re frustrated by long waits or miscommunication, but staff must know how to handle these situations when they arise.

 2. Consider the Role of Color in the Clinic Decor

 It’s easy to overlook the importance of color when designing and decorating an eye clinic, just as with any other public site.
 But the wrong choices can lead to confusion and difficulties for people living with sight-related problems.

 For example, think of the bathrooms in your eye clinic.
 Are the walls white?
 Are basins white?
 Is the ceiling, stall doors and flooring all white?
 If so, this could make using the bathroom incredibly tough — and potentially dangerous.

 That’s why contrasting colors are important to help different surfaces and areas stand out to those with visual impairments.